 For another waterfall-esque hike that boasts beautiful views, the Pedernales Falls Loop trail is definitely worth the day trip.
 Situated in a hilly, rocky area, the teal blue waters and colorful wildflowers of the Pedernales Falls area are highlights of this trail.
 You can also take another short (0.6 mile) hike to the falls themselves, where you can climb around the rocks and explore.
 As this is one of the longer hikes in San Antonio, it’s a great spot for a half-day adventure with family, friends, or your dog.

 - Location: Garner State Park

-Although it’s a short hike, Crystal Cave Trail is one of the best hikes in San Antonio take you through classic Hill Country and allow you to explore a small cave.
+Although it’s a short hike, Crystal Cave Trail is one of the best hikes in San Antonio that takes you through classic Hill Country and allows you to explore a small cave.
 This hike is moderately challenging, despite its short length.
 The cave is located on a rocky hill, and is a small little nook that you can head into.

 The real highlight of the trail lies at the top of Painted Rock Overlook, where you can catch the most beautiful hill country sunsets near San Antonio.
 Be prepared for a steep climb and bring good shoes with lots of traction.
 The path down Bridges Trail is gentler and should make for an easier descent than your uphill trek.
 You can see lots of wildlife and flowers in the springtime and summer.

 Prairie, Painted Bunting, Barred Owl, and Live Oak Trails